 Professional education core classes provide students with knowledge in learning theories, assessment, classroom management, child development, and diversity.
 Students utilize and demonstrate their skills in several field experiences.
 For eligibility in the education core, students are required to complete the Praxis Core Exam.

-The Bachelor of Art Education program culminates with a student teaching experience and a senior art exhibit.
+The Bachelor of Art Education program culminates with a student teaching experience.
 In order to attain a West Virginia teaching certificate, students will need to successfully complete Praxis II tests in Art Content Knowledge and The Principles of Learning and Teaching.